 The head of the AARS also indicated that the military assist the police in conducting highway patrols and swoops.
-He noted that at a point in time the military were withdrawn from the highway patrols because of some internal challenges.
+He noted that at a point in time the military were withdrawn from the highway patrols because of some internal military were withdrawn from the military is needed to support the police in challenges.
 But as and when the military is needed to support the police in fighting crime, they come in to offer help.
 He said that the military comes in to augment the work of the police during critical times when an issue has gone beyond policing to a national security matter or has become national concern that immediate action is needed to address it.
 A case in point is the illegal mining operations which was destroying our water bodies and for that reason became topical issue.